 I recently launched my campaign with Doddie Weir OBE, calling on the Scottish Government to give people living MND automatic access to the Blue Badge scheme

 I want people living with MND to receive an automatic entitlement to a blue badge without having to go through a desk based assessment.
-Currently, only those in receipt of a qualifying state benefit have an automatic entitlement to a blue badge.

 I took the initiative to launch the campaign after constituents living with MND highlighted difficulties in obtaining a Blue Badge.